stroblme/aii/README.md

 Inverts a picture (and each other in the folder and it's subfolder) if there is more black than white pixels.
 I scripted this for my bachelorthesis where I've got plenty of diagrams crafted in a black theme, which don't look pretty well when printed.

+As it checks for the image theme each time the script is called, already inverted pictures won't be processed (inverted) again.

 # How To Use

 The script can be controlled by command line arguments.
 It needs to be placed in the top folder where the images are located.